Poitras documentary wins top prize at Venice Film Festival

 “All the Beauty and the Bloodshed,” Laura Poitras’s epic documentary about photographer Nan Goldin and her activism against the Sackler family and their art connections has been awarded the Golden Lion for best film at the 79th Venice International Film Festival.

-Poitras thanked the festival for recognizing that “documentary is cinema” at the ceremony Saturday evening in Venice.
+Poitras, the American filmmaker behind the Oscar-winning Edward Snowden documentary “Citizenfour,” thanked the festival for recognizing that “documentary is cinema” at the ceremony Saturday evening in Venice.
+Neon is expected to release the film in theaters this fall and HBO Documentary Films recently acquired it for a television run.

+“Thank you so much, it’s such an enormous honor,’ Blanchett said, having just flown back to Venice from the Telluride Film Festival where the film also played.

+Her performance as a successful woman in the world of international music whose reputation comes under threat has gotten nearly universal acclaim.

-“I’m shocked to get this and thrilled,” Farrell said in a live video message broadcast at the festival Saturday night.
+“I’m shocked to get this and thrilled,” Farrell said in a live video message.
 McDonagh was on site to collect the prize before he got one of his own for screenplay.

 Luca Guadagnino won the Silver Lion award for best director for the cannibal romance “Bones and All” starring Timothée Chalamet and Taylor Russell, who also was recognized for her performance for best young actress.